Skip to content

 Export

-• had contact with community mental health care services at more than 3 times the rate for non-Indigenous Australians
+• had contact with community mental health care services at almost 4 times the rate for non-Indigenous Australians

 • experienced episodes of care in residential mental health care facilities at more than double the rate for non-Indigenous Australians